francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 * an SSH keypair generated and registered to your local ssh daemon
 * a GitHub account or other remote git server with the SSH public key registered

-## 1. Initial Global Git Configuration
+## 1. Initialize Global Git Configuration

-### Viewing Existing Configuration, If Any
+### View Existing Global Git Configuration

 The "global" Git config for a given user on a system is generally stored either in `.gitconfig` or in `.config/git/config` under the user's home directory.

-Run `% git config --global --list --show-origin` to show any existing git config you may have, including the origin of the configuration, which is usually just the path to the relevant config file.
+Run `git config --global --list --show-origin` to show any existing git config you may have, including the origin of the configuration, which is usually just the path to the relevant config file.

-A scrollable paging program in your terminal will open to show the values; just press `q` to exit.
+A scrollable paging program in your terminal will open to show the config; just press `q` to exit.

 ```shell
 file:/home/franco/.gitconfig    user.name=francoposa